arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 ![Switch between Spaces](assets/switch-spaces.png "Switch between Spaces")

 The Space-Selector shows you at any time which Space you are currently working on, in this case, *Arduino PRO*.
-To switch to another Space, simply click with the mouse on the Space you would like to work on.
+To switch to another Space, simply select the Space you would like to work on.

 ### Change Shared Space Settings